Why should I care about my character strengths?

 What are VIA character strengths?

 Character strengths is a concept coming from positive psychology, a branch of psychology focusing on research of well-being.
 Unlike traditional psychology which mostly centres on dysfunction, this sub-field founded by professor Martin Selingman aims to help people have better & more meaningful lives.
 There are 24 culturally universal and morally valued character strengths.
 This means that my strengths would be appreciated both in Serbia and when I take a trip to Colombia.
 They are grouped into 6 categories of virtues ( Wisdom, Courage, Humanity, Justice, Temperance, and Transcendence) and everyone possesses all of them in different degrees.
 It’s also important to mention that if for eg. creativity is your last strength, it only means that it’s not as intuitive to you.
-And of course, your combination makes you u-nique 😜.
+And of course, your combination makes you unique 😜.
 You can learn more about classification and theory here.

 Over to you

-Now you know that being your best self will make you happier, more successful and have better dates.
-So are you practising being you?
-Or first things first, what are your strengths?
+Now you know that being your best self will make you happier and more successful.
+So are you already practising being you?
+Or do you know what are your strengths?

 Discover by taking the official VIA test here (they will ask for your email).

-P.S.
-Next week we share how to use them.
-Also, I am not personally associated with the VIA institute, but like to share what I tested and supported me.
+I am not personally associated with the VIA institute, but I like to share what has supported me.